Krustkalni Nature Reserve: Bog vegetation

-Coastal vegetation region
+Aquatic vegetation

-The flora of the Krustkalni Nature Reserve includes coastal amphibians (helophytes), plants that grow submerged in water, and species that float freely on its surface.
-Among the coastal plants common are marsh cinquefoil (Comarum palustre), slender tufted-sedge (Carex acuta), Calla palustris (Calla), buckbean (Menyanthes), marsh fern (Thelypteris palustris), and on some lakes also common reed (Phragmites australis), saw grass (Cladium), broadleaf cattail (Typha latifolia) and narrowleaf cattail (Typha angustifolia).
-The deeper parts of the reservoirs are inhabited by European white water lily (Nymphaea alba) and Nymphaea candida, yellow water-lily (Nuphar lutea), and on their surface often float common duckweed (Lemna minor), Lemna trisulca, as well as Canadian pond weed (Elodea canadensis).
-Sometimes at the bottom of the reservoirs you can see a kind of underwater "meadows" formed by algae of the genus Chara.
+The flora of the reserve includes helophytes, plants that grow submerged in water, and species that float freely on the surface.
+Among the common aquatic plants are marsh cinquefoil, slender tufted-sedge (Carex acuta), Calla palustris (Calla), buckbean, and marsh fern (Thelypteris palustris), and on some lakes common reeds, saw grass (Cladium), broadleaf cattail (Typha latifolia) and narrowleaf cattail (Typha angustifolia).
+The deeper parts of the lakes are inhabited by the European white water lily (Nymphaea alba), Nymphaea candida, yellow water-lily (Nuphar lutea), common duckweed (Lemna minor), Lemna trisulca, and Canadian pond weed (Elodea canadensis).
+Underwater "meadows" may be observed, formed by algae of the genus Chara.

 Protected vegetation

-In the Krustkalni Reserve, scientists have described 32 species of plants listed in the Red Book of Latvia.
-Of these, of particular value are the swamp sawgrass (Cladium mariscus) and Small pasque flower (Pulsatilla pratensis) (found in only two places).
-Species such as Gladiolus imbricatus, Ligularia sibirica, blue cowslip (Pulmonaria angustifolia), yellow foxglove (Digitalis grandiflora) do not occur at all in other reserves of Latvia.
-Of scientific interest are Eastern pasqueflower (Pulsatilla patens), Siberian iris (Iris sibirica) and snowdrop windflower (Anemonoides sylvestris), whose cells are located on the western border of their habitats.
-Not so rare, but also subject to protection are European crab apple (Malus sylvestris), European columbine (Aquilegia vulgaris), common bearberry (Arctostaphylos uva-ursi), yellow coralroot (Corallorhiza trifida), and Schoenus ferrugineus.
+Within the reserve, scientists have identified 32 species of plants listed in the Latvian Red Book, a list of endangered species.
+Of these, of particular rarity are the swamp sawgrass (Cladium mariscus) and small pasque flower (Pulsatilla pratensis), found in only two places.
+Species such as Gladiolus imbricatus, Ligularia sibirica, blue cowslip (Pulmonaria angustifolia), and yellow foxglove (Digitalis grandiflora) do not appear at all in other reserves of Latvia.
+Of scientific interest are the eastern pasqueflower (Pulsatilla patens), Siberian iris (Iris sibirica) and snowdrop windflower (Anemonoides sylvestris), which are located on the western border of their habitats.
+Less rare, but also subject to protection are the European crab apple (Malus sylvestris), European columbine (Aquilegia vulgaris), common bearberry (Arctostaphylos uva-ursi), yellow coralroot (Corallorhiza trifida), and Schoenus ferrugineus.
 Orchids are worth a special mention.
 Most of them prefer moist meadows with calcareous soil.
-In relatively small areas, you can find Dactylorhiza russowii, Dactylorhiza baltica, Dactylorhiza incarnata, Dactylorhiza fuchsii, Dactylorhiza maculata, Platanthera chlorantha and Platanthera bifolia, Liparis loeselii, Orchis mascula, Malaxis monophyllos.
+In relatively small areas, Dactylorhiza russowii, Dactylorhiza baltica, Dactylorhiza incarnata, Dactylorhiza fuchsii, Dactylorhiza maculata, Platanthera chlorantha and Platanthera bifolia, Liparis loeselii, Orchis mascula, and Malaxis monophyllos can be found.
 Only dark-red helleborine (Epipactis atrorubens) prefers the dry sunny roadsides and forest edges.
-Among the more primitive plants under protection are various specimens of clubmoss (Lycopodiopsida) — stiff clubmoss (Spinulum annotinum), common clubmoss (Lycopodium clavatum), fir clubmoss (Huperzia selago) and groundcedar (Diphasiastrum complanatum).
+Among the more primitive plants under protection are various specimens of clubmoss (Lycopodiopsida)—stiff clubmoss (Spinulum annotinum), common clubmoss (Lycopodium clavatum), fir clubmoss (Huperzia selago) and groundcedar (Diphasiastrum complanatum).

-The species composition of lichens and fungi in the Krustkalni Nature Reserve has not been sufficiently studied.
+The species composition of lichens and fungi in the reserve has not been sufficiently studied.

 Fauna

-Forty-one species of mammals (70% of the mammals of the country), 140 species of birds (45% of the avifauna of Latvia), 5 species of reptiles, 6 species of amphibians, 21 species of fish and about 400 species of insects.
-Of these, 37 species are listed in the Red Book of Latvia.
-The species of boreal mixed forests are mostly represented in the local fauna, and the reserve is also characterized by deciduous forests.
-Much less purely taiga and forest-steppe species.
+In the reserve live 41 species of mammals (70% of the country's mammals), 140 species of birds (45% of the country's birds), 5 species of reptiles, 6 species of amphibians, 21 species of fish and about 400 species of insects.
+Of these, 37 species are listed in the Latvian Red Book.
+The species of boreal mixed forests are mostly represented in the local fauna, with much fewer purely taiga and forest-steppe species.